 We’re on the fence when it comes to the Barcelona Pass.

-It certainly can save you a good amount of money and it’s a great deal if you want to do a few of the tours in addition to the must-see La Pedrera and Casa Batlló.
+It certainly can save you a good amount of money and it’s a great deal if you want to do a lot of the tours covered in the pass in addition to the must-see La Pedrera and Casa Batlló.

-But many travelers, ourselves included, would be better off skipping the Barcelona Pass — especially since Sagrada Familia and Park Guell aren’t included.
+But many travelers would be better off skipping the Barcelona Pass — especially since Sagrada Familia and Park Guell aren’t included.

 Either way, we suggest poking around the Barcelona Pass website to look for yourselves because you might find the pass works well for your travel style.